linea-it/nima/README.md

 - Reference stellar catalogue (col. 10).
 See [MPC code](https://minorplanetcenter.net/iau/info/CatalogueCodes.html)

 ### Observations ###
 Positions already determined from the observational history of objects.
-It can be downloaded from [AstDyS](http://hamilton.dm.unipi.it/astdys2/)
+It can be downloaded from [AstDyS](http://hamilton.dm.unipi.it/astdys2/) or [MPC](https://www.minorplanetcenter.net/).
+See examples [1999RB216.rwo](https://github.com/linea-it/nima/blob/master/example/1999RB216.rwo), [1999RB216.rwo](https://github.com/linea-it/nima/blob/master/example/1999RB216.rwo) which have AstDyS and MPC format respectively.

 ### Orbital elements ###
 Orbital elements are the parameters required to uniquely identify a specific orbit.
 It can be downloaded from [AstDyS](http://hamilton.dm.unipi.it/astdys2/) or [MPC](https://www.minorplanetcenter.net/).